 Argentina’s proudest culinary tradition, however, is its steak.
 You won’t find better meat anywhere in the world than in the restaurants of Buenos Aires – I go into much detail about this in my previous article that reviews several steak outlets in the capital.

-Steak in Argentina is best enjoyed with some chimichurri sauce, which is also very easy to recreate at home.
+Steak in Argentina is best served with some chimichurri sauce, which is also very easy to recreate at home.

 For something a bit different, you can try the Argentinian dish locro, a thick stew of corn, beans, potatoes and mixed meats.
 It’s particularly popular close to the Andean mountains, and best enjoyed in the winter.
 We had our best locro in the north-west, with a stand-out experience at La Peña de Carlitos, a restaurant in the small rock-mountain-surrounded town of Tilcara.